Sup2point0/weighted-list/README.md

 ## Notes

 - While the Python and C# implementations are extremely similar, they may differ very slightly in certain places.
-In the unlikely case that someone (other than me) uses both of them, just be aware of that.
+In the unlikely case that someone (other than me) uses both of them, be aware of that.
 - Due to the nature of weighted indexing, random access has a time complexity of $O(n)$, where $n$ is the number of elements in the list.
   - However, optimising this further without significant sacrifices in space complexity (which is already decently hefty) appears unviable.